Mastering your mindset is key to going BIG

 Why can’t we just ramp up sales, find new clients and customers and get to one million in revenues that way?
 Do we really have to deal with confidence issues, limiting beliefs and unconscious thoughts?
 We do.
 Because the unconscious drives the show.
 When fewer than three percent of women are getting to one million in revenues (and fewer than one percent women of color), it’s obvious something isn’t working.
 Mastering mindset is actually the big mama elephant in the room for most of the women I’ve coached, mentored and swapped entrepreneurial war stories with.

-Success in business is 75% mindset and 25% skillset and network.
+Success in business is 80% mindset and 20% skillset/network.
 Otherwise put, who makes it is often a question of confidence, not competence.
 It’s not that we can’t overcome mindset challenges, but we struggle to figure out how.
 Very few women are mastering mindset, and that is what is tripping us up time and time again.

-Many of the graduates of MDW Masterclass said that the work we did on mindset had the greatest impact on them.
-Of course you need the hard skills like managing your finances and acing sales and marketing to go big.
+Many of the graduates of my Masterclass coaching program said that the work we did on mindset helped them make significant shifts like deciding to raise capital, changing their strategy or pursuing franchising.
+We all still need the hard skills like managing your finances and acing sales and marketing to go big.
 But you could master every single one of the “hard skills” and still get stuck if you don’t figure out the mindset piece.
 If you are still reading this blog then you probably know exactly what I am talking about.

 What mindset means to me

-When obstacles come up, successful entrepreneurs are able to adopt a “water around rocks” attitude, one of the keys to having a Go Big Mindset.
+When obstacles come up, successful entrepreneurs are able to adopt a “water around rocks” attitude, one of the keys to having a Million Dollar Mind.
 There is always a way around the boulders, no matter how big.
 When you become aware of your own mindset patters, you can change your thoughts, beliefs actions and results, which means you can get different outcomes.

 - Resolve inner conflicts that could be sabotaging your success